We know that you're doing your best to succeed, and we understand that there are times when students struggle. You are not alone - we can help!

-Dr. Gordon received her Ph.D. in Clinical Psychology in 1993 and a post-graduate Masters of Science in Clinical Psychopharmacology in 2001.
+Dr. Gordon received her Ph.D. in clinical psychology in 1993 and a masters of science in clinical psychopharmacology in 2001.
 Her areas of specialty and interest are providing therapeutic intervention to young children, adults, and families who have experienced trauma.

 Victoria Kwon, Ph.D.

-Dr. Kwon earned her Ph.D. in Clinical Psychology from Fairleigh Dickinson University in 2010 and completed her post doc in college mental health at the University of Massachusetts Amherst in 2012.
+Dr. Kwon earned her Ph.D. in clinical psychology from Fairleigh Dickinson University in 2010 and completed her postdoctoral in college mental health at the University of Massachusetts Amherst in 2012.
 She has been working with undergraduate and graduate students by teaching in the classroom and providing psychological services in campus health centers since 2006.
-Her areas of clinical interest/specialty include: relationships, diversity and inclusion, and grief and loss.
+Her areas of clinical interest/specialty include relationships, diversity and inclusion, and grief and loss.

 Vianey Midgette, Ph.D.

-Dr. Vianey Midgette received her Ph.D. in Counseling Psychology from the University of Wisconsin-Madison in 2008.
-She completed her MA at Humboldt State University and her undergraduate studies at the University of California, Irvine in Psychology.
-Moreover, she is an El Camino College Alumni.
-She has training in multiple settings including community mental health clinics, psychiatric hospitals, student counseling centers, and private practice.
+Dr. Vianey Midgette received her Ph.D. in counseling psychology from the University of Wisconsin-Madison in 2008.
+She completed her MA at Humboldt State University and her undergraduate studies at the University of California, Irvine in psychology.
+Dr. Midgette is an El Camino College alumna who has training in multiple settings, including community mental health clinics, psychiatric hospitals, student counseling centers, and private practice.
 Dr. Midgette specializes in trauma, relationships, family dynamics, depression, anxiety, anger management and daily stressors.
 She works extensively with diverse clientele and is sensitive to diversity and multiculturalism.

 Maria Nazarian, Ph.D.

 Dr. Nazarian is a clinical psychologist with a Ph.D. from the University of Arizona.
-She specializes in treating anxiety and depression and has worked with college students both as an instructor in the classroom and as a therapist at the student health center.
-Her intervention combines cognitive-behavioral therapy with mindfulness techniques and she takes a mind-body-spirit approach in her work.
+She specializes in treating anxiety and depression and has worked with college students both as an instructor in the classroom and as a therapist at the student health centers.
+Her intervention combines cognitive-behavioral therapy with mindfulness techniques, and she takes a mind-body-spirit approach in her work.

 Kenneth Spears, Psy.D.

-Dr. Spears earned his Psy.D. in Clinical Psychology from The California School of Professional Psychology (Alliant International University).
+Dr. Spears earned his Psy.D. in clinical psychology from the California School of Professional Psychology (Alliant International University).
 A former middle and high school teacher and counselor, a significant amount of his clinical work has focused on improving the lives of adolescents and young adults struggling with anxiety, depression, self-criticism and poor anger management.
-Dr. Spears’ clinical interests/specialty also includes issues related to sexual orientation and gender identity, men’s issues, race-based trauma, and working with the formerly incarcerated.
+Dr. Spears’ clinical interests/specialties also include issues related to sexual orientation and gender identity, men’s issues, race-based trauma, and working with the formerly incarcerated.

 Ruth Taylor, Ph.D.

-Dr. Taylor received her Ph.D. in Clinical Psychology from UCLA in 1975.
-She has been on the staff of the Health Center since 1983.
+Dr. Taylor received her Ph.D. in clinical psychology from UCLA in 1975.
+She has been on the staff of the Student Health Center since 1983.

 Student Health Services offers the following psychological services for currently enrolled ECC students who have paid their health fee for the current term and are currently attending a for-credit class.

-The short answer is “no”.
-The staff Student Health Services does not disclose that you have come to see a psychologist unless you provide a written/verbal request and authorization for us to do so.
+The short answer is “no.” The staff at Student Health Services do not disclose that you have come to see a psychologist unless you provide a written/verbal request and authorization for us to do so.